 - Depth measurements from the top of the plate to a fixed reference.

-I log how far each zone compresses under the standard loads.
-This gives us a profile of where the mattress is softer or firmer under a simple, repeatable setup.
+We log how far each zone compresses so we can see where the mattress is softer, firmer, or uneven under a repeatable setup.

 1.3 Edge Support Under Sit, Slide, and Sleep

-Edge behavior is crucial for support.
-Many sleepers use the outer third of the mattress for sleeping and sitting.
-Leading test labs sit testers along the perimeter and also use weights to measure edge compression.
+Edge behavior matters because many sleepers use the outer third of the mattress for both sleeping and sitting.

 We adapted this into a three-part edge protocol.